graphql/graphql-spec/spec/Section 5 -- Validation.md

 **Formal Specification**

-- For each {argument} in the Document.
+- For each {argument} in the Document:
   - Let {argumentName} be the Name of {argument}.
   - Let {arguments} be all Arguments named {argumentName} in the Argument Set which contains {argument}.
   - {arguments} must be the set containing only {argument}.

 #### Required Arguments

-- For each Field or Directive in the document.
+- For each Field or Directive in the document:
   - Let {arguments} be the arguments provided by the Field or Directive.
   - Let {argumentDefinitions} be the set of argument definitions of that Field or Directive.
   - For each {argumentDefinition} in {argumentDefinitions}:
     - Let {type} be the expected type of {argumentDefinition}.
     - Let {defaultValue} be the default value of {argumentDefinition}.
     - If {type} is Non-Null and {defaultValue} does not exist:
       - Let {argumentName} be the name of {argumentDefinition}.
-    - Let {argument} be the argument in {arguments} named {argumentName}
+      - Let {argument} be the argument in {arguments} named {argumentName}.
       - {argument} must exist.
       - Let {value} be the value of {argument}.
       - {value} must not be the {null} literal.

 **Explanatory Text**